-This parameter is used to specify the ID of the Keyfactor Identity Provider client that should be used to authenticate the session when bearer-token-url authentication is used (see Create Service Accounts for the Universal Orchestrator on page 11).
+This parameter is used to specify the ID of the identity provider client that should be used to authenticate the session when bearer-token-url authentication is used (see Create Service Accounts for the Universal Orchestrator on page 11).

 This parameter requires that token-lifetime and client-secret also be specified.